n-kmron/mylinux/instructions.md

 * `mkswap /dev/sda3`
 * `mkfs.ext4 -T small /dev/sda4` the partition to compile our kernels (the T small option announce that we have a lot of small files so allows a bigger number of files because we cannot have more files that the number defined at the creation.

+Mount the partition

+* `mount /dev/sda4 /mnt/gentoo` to mount the 4th part of sda to a folder in the system.
+Without mounting folders on the hard disk, the data we provide is temp (in RAM).
+So, if we reboot, we lose our data.
+Now, our data on /mnt/gentoo is permanent.
+* `mkdir boot` create a folder to mount the boot (create the entry to the second partition)
+* `mount /dev/sda2 /mnt/gentoo/boot`
+* `mount` recap of our mount's operations
+* `mkdir /mnt/gentoo/efi` to create a folder for the UEFI
+* `mount /dev/sda1 /mnt/gentoo/efi`

+* `swapon /dev/sda3` to activate the swap

+Now, we'll install the stage3 components which install /dev, /etc, ... dans /mnt/gentoo to have a complete system ON THE HARD DISK (and not in the RAM because now we have mounted partitions).

+rem: in a shell, we can use `scp <filename> <user>` to copy a file to another user on the computer

+* `scp <stage3filename.tar.xz> user1@<VM's IP>:/home/user1` do it from another terminal to copy the file from our computer to the /home/user1 repository on our VM

+Go back on the VM, the file is temp. because /home is not mounted

+* `mv /home/user1/<stage3filename> /mnt/gentoo

+The following command serve to extract the archive.
+Command found on the [gentoo handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Stage#Installing_a_stage_file)

+* `tar xpvf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner`
+* `rm <stage3filename>` delete the archive

+* `cp --dereference /etc/resolve.conf /mnt/gentoo/etc`

+We have to mount the stage3 on our system by execute the commands provided by the [gentoo handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Copy_DNS_info)

+* `mount --types proc /proc /mnt/gentoo/proc`
+* `mount --rbind /sys /mnt/gentoo/sys`
+* `mount --make-rslave /mnt/gentoo/sys`
+* `mount --rbind /dev /mnt/gentoo/dev`
+* `mount --make-rslave /mnt/gentoo/dev`
+* `mount --bind /run /mnt/gentoo/run`
+* `mount --make-slave /mnt/gentoo/run`

+We have now a complete system on our root : /mnt/gentoo The packet gestionnary is ~imerge?, so we can install nano, vim etc with it

+WARNING : le root / is in the RAM so we have to change it